 Holly Willoughby shows off her singing skills as she duets with Emma Bunton

-Fans were impressed with the This Morning host's vocal abilities - despite joking she couldn't sig 'like Kerry Katona'.
+Fans were impressed with the This Morning host's vocal abilities - despite joking she couldn't sing 'like Kerry Katona'.

 Holly, 37, performed a rendition of Atomic Kitten's Whole Again with Heart's Spice Girl and Celebrity Juice co-host Fearne Cotton on Thursday night's show.